FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 The basic steps for creating both flavors of drivers are the same.

+## 1. Local Drivers
-## 1. VISA-driver builder - Creating the core structure
+## 1.1 VISA-driver builder - Creating the core structure
 The easiest way to create a new instrument driver for any kind of instrument is to open `CAMELS` and navigate to `Tools > VISA-driver builder`.

-### 1.1.
+### 1.2.
 Basic Driver Settings
-At the top enter the `Name` of the instrument, this should be lowercase and describe the instrument unambiguously.
+At the top of the _VISA-driver builder_ enter the `Name` of the instrument, this should be lowercase and describe the instrument unambiguously.
 For example `keithley_2400`.\
 Then enter the `Ophyd-Class-Name`.
 Best-practice is to have it be slightly different from `Name` and uppercase for the first letter of the Ophyd-Class-Name.
 For example `Keithley_2400`.

 If you communicate with the instrument via a **serial connection** enter the correct baud rate and read and write terminators.
 This is of course not relevant, if you communicate with the device via other ways such as .dlls, sockets, or ethernet connections.

-### 1.2.
+### 1.3.
 Instrument Channels
 You now have the option to add four different types of channels to your instrument.
 Channels are the core functionality of your instrument.
 Channels can be thought of like methods of a class that can be called to perform various tasks.